 Host a Wine or Beer Tasting

-Head to your local liquor store and pick up a sampling of beer or wine.
+Head to your local liquor store and pick up a sampling of the best beer or wine.
 Pick up as many as you want to taste and get ready for hours of fun.
 If you’re doing this with a partner, you can discuss the notes and taste as you go through the selections — you might even discover a new go-to beer or wine.
 Make a charcuterie board or appetizer plate and get tasting.

 Create a Spa Day at Home